MaxMarkes1013/Task/README.md

-# Task
+# Task from Stepik course
-Task for course
+Launching autotests for different interface languages